Defence standard packaging

 Before testing begins, your provider must identify the package’s faces, edges, and corners.

-For rectangular packages, edges are identified by the numbers of the two adjacent faces.
-Corners are identified by the number of three adjacent faces.
-The manufacturer’s joint is located on the near end of face five at edge 5/2.
+- The manufacturer’s joint is located at the near end of face five at edge 5/2.

 Conditioning

-Initially, a package undergoes conditioning, with a minimum duration of 16 hours or until temperature stabilisation (unless otherwise stated).
+Initially, a package undergoes conditioning for a minimum of 16 hours or until temperature stabilisation (unless otherwise stated).

 The temperature and relative humidity conditioning should adhere to the standards outlined in ISO 2233 – a standard specifically for conditioning transport packages and unit loads.